cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

     - npm run e2e
 ```

+{% note info Try it out %}
+To try out the example above yourself, fork the {% url "Cypress Kitchen Sink" https://github.com/cypress-io/cypress-example-kitchensink %} example project and place the above GitHub Action configuration in `.gitlab-ci.yml`.
+{% endnote %}

+**How this configuration works:**

+- On *push* to this repository, this job will provision and start GitLab-hosted Linux instance for running the outlined `stages` declared in `script` with in the `test` job section of the configuration.
+- The code is checked out from our GitHub/GitLab repository.
+- Finally, our scripts will:
+  - Install npm dependencies
+  - Start the project web server (`npm start`)
+  - Run the Cypress tests within our GitHub repository within Electron.

-# Chrome and Firefox with Cypress Docker Images
+# Testing in Chrome and Firefox with Cypress Docker Images

-Cypress offers various {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress locally and in CI, which are built with Google Chrome and Firefox.
-This allows us to run the tests in Firefox by passing the `--browser firefox` attribute to `cypress run`.
+The Cypress team maintains the official {% url "Docker Images" https://github.com/cypress-io/cypress-docker-images %} for running Cypress tests locally and in CI, which are built with Google Chrome and Firefox.
+For example, this allows us to run the tests in Firefox by passing the `--browser firefox` attribute to `cypress run`.

 ```yaml
 stages: